Diliradon/dzen-code/README.md

 import { LoginButton } from 'features';
 import { fetchData } from 'shared/utils';
 ```
 **Avoid Deep Imports:** Keep your imports at the high-level feature or domain folder to maintain modularity.
-Don’t reference deep subdirectories.
+Don't reference deep subdirectories.
 ```
 // ✅ Good: import from a high-level alias import { LoginForm } from 'features';